-FWS (Federal Work Study): This federal program provides jobs for students with financial need, allowing them to earn money to help pay educational expenses.
+FWS (Federal Work Study):

+This federal program provides jobs for students with financial need, allowing them to earn money to help pay educational expenses.
 The salary is the current minimum wage.
 Federal Work Study awards depend on application date, level of need, and the funding level of the college.
 Federal Work Study is available to students with unmet need, who have a minimum GPA of 2.0 and are enrolled in at least 6 units.
-Students are eligible to work up to three years or until they earn their degree (one additional semester is allowed), whichever comes first.
 Students must maintain acceptable SAP (Satisfactory Academic Progress) status to be eligible.
 To apply students must complete the FAFSA and submit a work study application to the Financial Aid Office.
 Those students selected to work in a department will be awarded FWS funds.

+Bookstore Authorizations:

-Bookstore Authorizations: Federal financial aid regulations require schools to provide a method for students to purchase books no later than the end of the first week of class IF the student is eligible for a financial aid disbursement ten days before the first day of class.
+Federal financial aid regulations require schools to provide a method for students to purchase books no later than the end of the first week of class IF the student is eligible for a financial aid disbursement ten days before the first day of class.
 BCC meets this federal regulation by authorizing bookstore vouchers at the Viking Shop Bookstore.